Kali2114/Kali2114/README.md

 # Hi everyone 👋

-I'm Kamil Kalicki, a Backend Developer in Training from Poland, passionate about backend development using Python and Django.🐍
+I'm Kamil Kalicki, a Backend Developer in Training from Poland, passionate about backend development using Python.🐍

 ## More stuff about me